AdaCore/gnatstudio/docs/users_guide/environment.rst

 *Non-privileged users cannot start GPS*

-  If you have originally installed GPS as root and can run GPS successfully, but normal users can't, you should check the permissions of the directory :file:`$HOME/.gps` and its subdirectories: they should be owned by the user.
+  If you have originally installed GPS as root and can run GPS successfully, but normal users cannot, you should check the permissions of the directory :file:`$HOME/.gps` and its subdirectories: they should be owned by the user.